YYsuni/code-mind/README.md

 - Press `Enter` to generate a sibling node.
 - Double click node to edit.
 - Type `/code` to switch to a code node (ts).
+- Use Ctrl/Command + s to save to local storage.

 ## Why